Gross-Neveu model with O(2)$_L\times$O(2)$_R$ chiral symmetry: Duality with Zakharov-Mikhailov model and large $N$ solution: Baryon and breather with twisted kink constituents

 The results for the breather have the same general form as for the baryon, except that $g$ acquires a time dependence in the rest frame,

 At $\chi=0$ one recovers the static baryon, Eq.~(\ref{8.2}).

 So far, we have essentially reproduced the results of DHN \cite{L18} in a new setting.
 Now we can also look at more complicated multibaryon and breather problems where new phenomena are expected.
 All we have to do is perform the calculation in the U(2) GN model and choose the parameters such that all mean fields are real.
 Judging from the experience with the one flavor GN and NJL models, this should be more efficient than trying to determine solutions of the O(2) model directly.
+Up to now, we have only studied three-kink scattering and baryon-kink scattering in the O(2) GN model along these lines.
+The resulting expressions are too lengthy to be written down here.
+We have found no indication that the method does not work for more complicated many-particle collisions.
+To definitely confirm the quantum integrability of the O(2) model, it would be nice if one could find closed analytical expressions for the scattering of any number of bound states, as in the one-flavor GN and NJL models, but this has to be left for future work.